earnn04/Competitive-Data-Role-Predictor/README.md

 - `damagetakenperminute`: This represents the average amount of damage absorbed by a player per minute.
 This helps separate more "tank-y" roles such as Jungle and Top
 - `monsterkills`: The amount of monsters the player killed.
 Most useful in identifying Jungle players.
 - `wpm` **(Wards Per Minute)**: This is a statistic that deals with map control.
 This identifies the support role as they primarily place down wards.
-- `damagetotowers`: A critical statistic in the game represented damage inflicted on in-game structures.
+- `damagetotowers`: A critical statistic in the game representing damage inflicted on in-game structures.
 Useful for distinguishing Top/Mid-lane players.
 - `cspm` **(Creep Score Per Minute)**: A statistic representing the average amount of minion kills a player has.
 - `result`: Whether the player was on the winning (1) or losing (0) team.
 Used mostly in our fairness analysis for determining possible bias in our model.